Syllabus for SAT Exam

 The SAT assesses your readiness to be enrolled for undergraduate programs and tests your skills in subjects learnt in high school.
 The SAT, basically tests your concepts in mathematics and tests your abilities in reading and writing.
-The contents required to be studied or the syllabus for SAT exam is aligned to the syllabus taught in high school.
+The contents required to be studied or the SAT syllabus is aligned to the syllabus taught in high school.
 This is done so as to encourage more students to take the SAT and prepare successfully for college education.

-The Syllabus for Critical Reading:
+The Syllabus for Critical Reading

 The critical reading section comprises of 48 reading comprehension questions on long and short passages, and 19 sentence completion questions where you have to either complete the sentence or correct it.
-The syllabus for SAT exam reading section contains:
+The syllabus for reading section contains:

 - Reading and understanding passages: As the section concentrates on your comprehension skills, it is important that you learn to read the short and long passages strategically focusing on the facts.

 - Improving on SAT vocabulary: A good vocabulary becomes an asset when taking the SAT.
 However, there can be no limit to the words that you can learn.
-That said, there are certain words that appear on the SAT.
+That said, there are certain words that appear on the test.
 Most vocabulary lists include the SAT words in their list.
 It is important that you learn the SAT words but do not limit yourself to just them.
 Learn new words by reading newspapers, journals etc and improve your vocabulary.

-The Syllabus for Mathematics:
+The Syllabus for Mathematics